psychopy/psychopy/docs/source/contributing.rst

 How do I contribute changes?
 -----------------------------
-For simple changes, and for users that aren't so confident with things like version control systems then just send your changes to :ref:`the mailing list <http://groups.google.com/group/psychopy-users>`.
+For simple changes, and for users that aren't so confident with things like version control systems then just send your changes to `the mailing list <http://groups.google.com/group/psychopy-users>`_.

 If you want to make more substantial changes then its often good to discuss them first on the `developers mailing list <http://groups.google.com/group/psychopy-dev>`_.